-In the previous section, we have presented the calculated data related with this study in terms of 4 different plots.
-Out of them only Fig.\ref{fig2} is related with income and wealth inequality both and others are related solely with the wealth inequality.
-In this section, we shall critically interpret the above plots and compare the results with the known information of income and wealth inequality in reality.
+In the previous section, we have presented the calculated data related to this study in terms of 4 different plots.
+Of them, only Fig.\ref{fig2} is related to the income and wealth inequality, and others are related only to the wealth inequality.
+In this section, we critically interpret the above plots and compare the results with known information on income and wealth inequality in reality.